ritabradley/color-game/README.md

 # Color Guessing Game

 A color guessing game to test your knowledge of `rgb()` color values.
-Can you
+Can you guess which square matches the value?
+Can you guess it on Death Mode?